rperezsoto/coding_camp_2024/day_4/exercises_functions.rst

 *  If the number is divisible by 2 and smaller or equal to 7 it should only print that it is divisible by 2.
-*  If the number is divisible by 2 and larger than 7 it should print that it is divisible by 2 and the reminder of dividing by 7.
+*  If the number is divisible by 2 and larger than 7 it should print that it is divisible by 2 and the remainder of dividing by 7.
 *  If the number is divisible by 3 and smaller or equal to 7 it should only print that it is divisible by 3.
-*  If the number is divisible by 3 and larger than 7 it should print that it is divisible by 3 and the reminder of dividing by 7.
+*  If the number is divisible by 3 and larger than 7 it should print that it is divisible by 3 and the remainder of dividing by 7.
-*  If the number is not divisible by 2 nor 3, but larger than 7 it should only print the reminder of dividing by 7
+*  If the number is not divisible by 2 nor 3, but larger than 7 it should only print the remainder of dividing by 7
 *  Otherwise it should not print anything